Can You Be Perfect in this Lifetime?

 It takes a faith perfected by the Spirit of God to believe in something that we cannot see by walking out His promises.
 Many confess they believe, but the Spirit has not perfected their belief.

 You believe that God is one; you do well.
 EVEN THE DEMONS BELIEVE—and shudder! – James 2:19

 Perfect faith is not only believing there is a God, but an initiative where there is an action of obedience that follows the path of truth.
 Many believe there is a God, but they do not believe in God.
-Many believe Jesus, but they don’t believe in Jesus.
+Many believe Christ, but they don’t believe in Christ.
 Their confession is no better than the belief of demons.
-Belief with no action will bring no power, or change in anyone's life.
+Belief with no action will bring no power or change in anyone's life.
 Love, faith and works will be imperfect until there is an intervention of the Holy Spirit.